holidayextras/holidayextras.github.com/github_desktop.md

 Getting Set Up With Github Desktop
 ========================

-** Github Desktop Initial Setup
+## Github Desktop Initial Setup

 1. Go to [Github Desktop](https://desktop.github.com/)

 2. Download Github Desktop, then install it - the process will vary from browser to browser and your own personal settings.
 This is an example from Firefox, click on arrow and file as shown:
 ![downloading]({{ site.baseurl }}/assets/img/github_desktop/downloading.png)

-3. You'll probalby come across the following step like you do with any application you download.
+3. You'll probably come across the following step like you do with any application you download.
 For this application, if required, agree to *open* it and *Move to Applications Folder* (this means your download folder is tidied up for you):
 ![open]({{ site.baseurl }}/assets/img/github_desktop/open.png)
 ![move]({{ site.baseurl }}/assets/img/github_desktop/move.png)